veeneck/fnse/content/modules/common/spotlight.md

 data_source: highlight

 ---
 This is a carousel module that showcases top things of interest at North Shore.
+Data is pulled from Sources->Highlights.